The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Completeness of symmetries

 for the functions $\{Y^i(u^1,\dots,u^i)\}_{i\inw}$.
 When looking at each of these systems separately, Darboux's Theorem III from \cite{darboux} can indeed be applied.
 More precisely, let us start by observing that for $i=1$ the system \eqref{EqSymm_sameblock_J1_kleqi} is trivially satisfied, determining $Y^1(u^1)$ as an arbitrary function of $u^1$.
 As for $i=2$, \eqref{EqSymm_sameblock_J1_kleqi} gives

-the right-hand side of which only involves the unknown function $Y^2$ and the known quantities $\Gamma^2_{22}$, $\partial_1Y^1$.
-It follows that $Y^2(u^1,u^2)$ is uniquely determined, by fixing $Y^1(u^1)$, up to another arbitrary function of $u^1$.
+the right-hand side of which only involves the unknown function $Y^2$ and the known quantities $\Gamma^2_{22}$, $\partial_1Y^1$, where $\Gamma^2_{22}$ only depends on $u^1,u^2$ by Lemma \ref{lemma:1blockgammadependence}.
+It follows that $Y^2(u^1,u^2)$ is uniquely determined, having fixed $Y^1(u^1)$, up to another arbitrary function of $u^1$.
 Let us fix some $h\leq n$ and inductively assume that, for each $i\leq h-1$, the function $Y^i(u^1,\dots,u^i)$ is uniquely determined up to $i$ arbitrary functions of $u^1$.
 For $i=h$, the system \eqref{EqSymm_sameblock_J1_kleqi} reads